biggerpicturestudio/alfred-v1-docs/content/headers-and-sections.md

 # 1. Introduction & idea
 Every page created in Alfred is based on Section Builder thanks to that Alfred Users can create sections/headers and manage content.
 Every section type has several dedicated fields where user can put content.

-For example: if the design of some section has headline, text and buttons - those 3 types of content should be reflected by dedicated fields in section for Alfred Users, represented by Microcomponents.
-In many cases, due to custom design of many sections, it is required to create **Custom Microcomponents** in order to give Alfred Users an easy way to manage content and to meet the requirements of some section design.
+For example: if the design of some section has headline, text and buttons - those 3 types of content should be reflected by dedicated fields in section for Alfred Users, represented by **microcomponents**.
+In many cases, due to custom design of many sections, it is required to create **custom microcomponents** in order to give Alfred Users an easy way to manage content and to meet the requirements of some section design.

 ## 1.1.
 Example of section design
 <img src="/section-example.png" alt="Example of section design." />